BoB12-C-G-V/cloudgoat/scenarios/guardduty_evasion_with_ecs/README.md

 ---

 - Attacker accesses the web service of a container inside EC2 managed by ECS.
-- The attacker exploits an SSRF vulnerability in a web service to access the EC2 metadata service and steal temporary credentials.
+- The attacker exploits vulnerabilities in a web service to access the EC2's credentials.
-- The attacker defines and executes an ECS task with the authority of the web developer to bypass GuardDuty.
+- The attacker defines and executes an ECS task with the authority of the web developer to privesc or bypass mitigations.
 Perform a reverse shell attack to access the container been created.
 - The attacker accesses S3 at the container to bypass GuardDuty detection.
 Gets the Secret String and exits the scenario.